LGBTQ rights in Australia: Coalition

+Under Peter Dutton, the Liberal Party maintained a relatively more moderate stance on LGBT issues compared to the Morrison government.
+Johnson notes that unlike with Morrison, transgender issues were not a central part of Dutton's policy platform to avoid alienating socially-liberal urban voters; yet trans issues "clearly remained as part of his anti-woke agenda".
+For example, Dutton emphasised opposition to trans women in women's sports, while maintaining support for the right of transgender people to change their sex on their passport.
+In the 2025 federal election Liberals under Dutton allocated preferences to anti-trans political parties such as One Nation, Family First, and the Trumpet of Patriots.

 The Liberal Party of Australia now supports recognition of LGBT people and a ban on conversion therapy.

 Australian Labor Party

 The Australian Labor Party's position has increasingly shifted in favour of pro-LGBTI policies, in part to counter the electoral rise of the Australian Greens, and in part through internal lobbying by LGBT supporters such as Penny Wong, Anthony Albanese and Tanya Plibersek.
 Under the leadership of Mark Latham in 2004, Labor supported the Howard government's ban on same-sex marriage to appease its right-wing factions and avoid losing electorates in western Sydney.
 The party platform continued to oppose same-sex marriage and civil unions until the 2011 National Conference, which passed motions supporting same-sex marriage while allowing its politicians a conscience vote.
 By 2013, the Labor Right faction also supported same-sex marriage.
 Opponents of LGBT rights in the party gradually departed, with Senator Joe Bullock leaving in 2016 after party policy changed in 2015 to bind members in favour of same-sex marriage from 2019 onwards.
 At the 2019 election, the party announced a range of LGBTI policies including a national conversion therapy ban, removing exemptions that allow for discrimination by religious schools against LGBT staff and students, a dedicated LGBTI human rights commissioner, increased HIV funding and increasing legal protections for transgender and intersex people.